aschmidt75/docker-workshop/docker.d/slides/microservice/slides.md

   * deploy manager app and generate password at start
   * clean up installation, remove examples and unused `*.bat`, .. files.
   * squash footprint and clean up build artefacts

+-
+## Goals (contd.)

   * use a nicer access log pattern :-)
   * use a cleaned up server.xml without comments
     * use separate executor
     * setup HTTP (8080) and AJP (8009) connectors and expose ports
     * currently do not support APR Connectors or configure other then standard NIO
-  * reuse existing cool ideas from other nice guys.
-Many thanks;)
+  * reuse existing cool ideas from other nice people.
+Many thanks ;)

 ---
+### workers.properties

-### Create worker.properties to access tomcat from httpd
+We need to create a worker.properties file to access tomcat from httpd.

+At the VM:

 ```bash
 $ cd /mnt/dynupd

 $ ./gen-modjk-workers-etcd-registrator.sh
 $ cat /data/apache2-jk-config/workers.properties

 $ docker restart apache2
 ```

---
+-
 ### check status

 ```